Povstalec/StargateJourney/computercraft/stargate_interface.md

 - [Minecraft tick](https://minecraft.fandom.com/wiki/Tick)

 **Usage**
-- Acquire a number of seconds for which the Stargate has been active
+- Print a number of seconds for which the Stargate has been active
 ```lua
 local openTimeInTicks = interface.getOpenTime()
 -- each second has 20 ticks